AIMMER99/Alzheimer_Prediction_CNN/README.md

 # Alzheimer_Prediction_CNN
-In this repository, I will demonstrate the progress
+In this repository, I will demonstrate the progress of an image classification project that aims to distinguish between healthy individuals and those with Alzheimer's disease using MRI images.
+The first step involves implementing a four classes classification of the different levels of the disease using CNN.
+For the second step, I will utilize pre-trained models and their weights to train and classify the different patients.
+Finally, in the last step, I will implement a model from scratch and compare the different results.
+The goal is to explore different approaches and improve the overall performance.